 How To Make Your Fresh Water Tank Last Longer When Boondocking

 We also need to plan our cooking, so we don’t have a ton of dishes to do every day.
-It can even be smart to plan your bathroom time as possible, and pee outside when you can, to use less water in the fresh water tank.
+It can even be smart to plan your bathroom time as much as possible.

 Doing one little water-saving thing might let us stay out for another day, which makes it worth it.